Body

 - Think about how you'll balance your course commitments vs. other commitments you may have (family, work, volunteering, etc.).

-- Mark deadlines and due dates on a calendar, and check it regularly to ensure you're keeping up.
+- Mark deadlines and due dates on a calendar and check it regularly to ensure you're staying on track.

 - Schedule uninterrupted blocks of time in your calendar to focus on completing your readings and assignments.